 Families with children

-- you are entitled to a maternity, paternity, or parental allowance,
+- you are entitled to pregnancy allowance or maternity, special maternity, paternity or parental allowance,

 - you have been granted leave because of pregnancy, childbirth, or child care,